-Following a Presidential declaration of a major disaster or an emergency, the Federal Emergency Management Agency (FEMA), Department of Homeland Security (DHS), awards grants to assist SLTT and certain PNP entities to respond and recover from disasters.
+Following a presidential declaration of a major disaster or an emergency, the Federal Emergency Management Agency (FEMA), Department of Homeland Security (DHS), awards grants to assist state, local, tribal, and territorial (SLTT) governments and certain PNP entities to respond to and recover from disasters.
 Specifically, through the PA program, FEMA provides supplemental federal disaster grants assistance for debris removal, emergency protective measures, and the restoration of disaster-damaged, publicly owned facilities and the facilities of certain PNP organizations.
 The PA program also encourages protection of these damaged facilities from future events by providing assistance for hazard mitigation measures during the recovery process.

-The PA program is based on a partnership with the recipient (state or tribal government), the subrecipient (local government or PNP) and FEMA.
+The PA program is based on a partnership with the recipient (state, tribal, or territorial government), the subrecipient (local government or PNP) and FEMA.
 FEMA is responsible for managing the program, approving grants, and providing technical assistance to the SLTT and subrecipients.
-The state, in most cases, acts as the recipient for the PA program and is responsible for providing technical advice and assistance to eligible subrecipients, providing state support for damage survey activities, ensuring that all potential applicants are aware of funding assistance available, and submitting documents necessary for grant awards (44 CFR sections 206.200 through 206.349) (an Indian tribal government may also be a recipient).
+The state, in most cases, acts as the recipient for the PA program and is responsible for providing technical advice and assistance to eligible subrecipients, providing state support for damage survey activities, ensuring that all potential applicants are aware of funding assistance available, and submitting documents necessary for grant awards (44 CFR sections 206.200 through 206.349) (an Indian tribal and territorial government may also be a recipient).
 The subrecipient requests assistance, identifies the damaged facilities, provides information to support the request, maintains accurate documentation, and performs necessary work (a recipient can also be a subrecipient).